akinsho/bufferline.nvim/README.md

 ![diagnostics_indicator](https://user-images.githubusercontent.com/4028913/112573484-9ee92100-8da9-11eb-9ffd-da9cb9cae3a6.png)

-The highlighting for the filename if there is an error can be changed by replacing the highlights for `error`, `error_visible`, `error_selected`, `warning`, `warning_visible`, `warning_selected`.
+The highlighting for the file name if there is an error can be changed by replacing the highlights for `error`, `error_visible`, `error_selected`, `warning`, `warning_visible`, `warning_selected`.

 ### Regular tab sizes